A privacy-preserving distributed computational approach for distributed locational marginal prices: Distributed Optimal Power Flow

 \subsection{The distribution system operator}

 In order to guarantee stability of the distribution network, the \ac{DSO} takes the individual aggregators' decisions into account and adjusts the power flows so that the flow conservation constraints \eqref{flowconservationactive}-\eqref{flowconservationreactive}, together with the SOCP constraints \eqref{Ohm}-\eqref{voltagebound}, are satisfied.
-Let $\xDSO=(\napcn{0},\nrpcn{0},\vapf,\vrpf,\vvol,\vcur)$ denote the vector of the variables controlled by the \ac{DSO}, and define the \ac{DSO}'s feasible set
+Let $\xDSO=(\napcn{0},\nrpcn{0},\vapf,\vrpf,\vvol,\vcur)$ denote the vector of the variables controlled by the \ac{DSO}, and define the \ac{DSO}'s feasible set $\XDSO = \{ \xDSO \vert \eqref{Ohm}-\eqref{voltagebound}\text{ hold for }\node\in\Node \}.$ Then, the set of \ac{DSO} decision variables inducing a physically meaningful network flow for a given tuple of \ac{LA} decisions $\xLAs$ is described as